 An ancient Indian herb used for thousands of years by Ayurvedic medicine practitioners is making a big splash in the modern world of anti-aging medicine.

 The golden-yellow spice turmeric is being tapped for its apparent ability to help turn the clock back on aging, fading memory.
-Or more specifically, it’s the compound found inside this delicious spice—called turmeric—that’s showing great promise as a brain protector.
+Or more specifically, it’s the compound found inside this delicious spice—called curcumin—that’s showing great promise as a brain protector.

 Turmeric may help halt cognitive decline